Damnoen Saduak Floating Market

 On arriving in Thailand, you should not miss a chance to visit a special market named Damnoen Saduak by boats in Nowadays Damnoen Saduak, a provincial district of Rajburi Province.
 This 100-year-old floating market is one of the most photogenic spots in this tropical country.

 Damnoen Saduak is about 100 kilometers in the south of Bangkok or approximately 2 hours drive, and it is also easy for you to take a public bus from Bangkok.
-The floating market usually starts at 6 in the morning, and becomes busier from 8 till noon.
+The floating market usually starts at 6 in the morning and becomes busier from 8 until noon.
 Perhaps the best way to enjoy the market is to stay at one night before then you can visit there since early.
 You can either walk on the passage along the canal or hire a paddle boat for a tour with about 150 baht per person.

 However, most of foreign tourists really enjoy trading from the small colorful boats and it might be such an authentic, traditional market experience, and is not dissatisfying them at all.
 Sometimes, the river would get so crowded with tourist and vendor boats there would be traffic jams in the middle of the canal.
 Although some people may feel some annoying, some tourists find it hilariously amusing.
 The traders who live on the river consider their boats as their mobile houses for livelihood.
 Tourism in Damnoen Saduak does not only bring income for the locals but also contributes to a fancy painting of Thai culture.